SymbioticLove/Built-Demo-Product-Page/README.md

-# Built-Demo-Product-Page
+# Built Alien Seed Landing Page
-This is a standalone repo to hold the built React project of the same name
+This is a standalone repo to hold the built React project of the same name.
+This is a landing page to sell Alien Seeds.